davidoleary/swagger-primer/README.md

 # Skeleton project for Swagger

 - This is just the result of this nice swagger tutorial https://scotch.io/tutorials/speed-up-your-restful-api-development-in-node-js-with-swagger
+- To add swagger to an existing project follow: https://blog.cloudboost.io/adding-swagger-to-existing-node-js-project-92a6624b855b

 Install swagger and create project